microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 }
 ```

 Now, the next question to ask is which of these fields you'd like to be individually collaborative.
-For the sake of this example, let's assume that the `title` and `description` are user-entered values that you'd like people to be able to edit together whereas the `assignedTo` person data is something that you receive from a backend service call that you'd like to store with your object.
-You can change which person the task gets assigned to but the actual metadata of each person is based off of the returned value from the service.
+For the sake of this example, assume that the `title` and `description` are user-entered values that you'd like people to be able to edit together whereas the `assignedTo` person data is something that you receive from a backend service call that you'd like to store with your object.
+You can change which person the task gets assigned to but the actual metadata of each person is based off of the returned value from the backend service.

 The most direct -- *but ultimately flawed* -- approach here would be to just to store the entire object into the `SharedMap` under a singular key.